GoogleCloudPlatform/compute-image-tools/daisy_workflows/image_import/inspection/README.md

 ## Running unit tests

-The safe and quick option is to run the prow job's container locally:
+The safe and quick option is to run the prow job's container locally.
+From the root of the compute-image-tools repo:

 ```shell script
 rm -rf /tmp/artifacts && mkdir /tmp/artifacts